February 04, 2020 5 min read 4 Comments

-The story of the multifaceted African-American hair is one of slavery, tears, self-hatred, rebellion, and finally, self-love.
-Together, we'll go through the history of the African-American hair and its hair products all the way from Africa to the billion dollar business it is today.
+The story of the multifaceted Black hair is one of slavery, tears, self-hatred, rebellion, and finally, self-love.
+Together, we'll go through its history and its products all the way from Africa to the billion dollar business it is today.

 You might not know it, but hair is and always was a big deal to Africans.

 Apart from beauty, African hair was part of someone’s identity.
 From your hair, people could tell which tribe you came from, your social status (royal, soldier, or peasant), religion, class, and even fertility.
 Africans had a hairstyle for just about any occasion.

 African women shaved their heads as they mourned the loss of a loved one.
 African kings had fancy hairstyles, and warriors often braided their hair as they went to war.
 Life was good and Africans were able to manage and maintain their hair using natural hair products made from herbs found in their environment.